JASchilz/RSSNext-PHP/README.md

 ### Code Style Tests

 Code style tests on every push encourage high, uniform quality on each merge into production.
-This project is held to the PSR2 by PHPCodeSniffer.
+This project is held to the [PSR2](http://www.php-fig.org/psr/psr-2/) standard by PHPCodeSniffer.

 ### Continuous Integration

 Travis-CI provides this project with comprehensive tests on each push, allowing continuous merges into the production branch.
 This means that features can be rapidly added to the code base.

+### Continuous Deployment

+Every merge to master undergoes a comphrehensive set of user-acceptance tests, so every merge to master is safe to immediately deploy to production.
+This repository uses a GitHub webhook to alert the server at `php.rssnext.net` when a successful merge has been made, and the server responds by immediately downloading and deploying the updated code.

 Things I Would Do Differently